-Sigil Locus.
-The area Yoflid used to conduct the counter ritual that corrupted the lantern archon still gives of a faint violet aura, creating an area of dim light in a 15-foot radius around it.
+Counter Ritual Locus.
+The area Yoflid used to conduct the counter ritual that corrupted the lantern archon still gives off a faint violet aura, creating an area of dim light in a 15-foot radius around it.
 The light trickles through the catacomb alcoves.

-A character who succeeds on a DC 10 Intelligence (Arcana) check while examining this sigil understands how it was used to corrupt the ritual.
-With a successful DC 18 check, a character also determines the sigil is a Reanimation Locus, the source of the magic that is reanimating the mummified skeletons.
-A character who witnessed this reanimation process makes this check with advantage.
-A character who uses an action to "break the circle" disrupts its magic, destroying the Locus.
+A character who succeeds on a DC 10 Intelligence (Arcana) check while examining this area understands how it was used to corrupt the ritual.
+With a successful DC 18 Intelligence (Arcana) check, a character also determines the locus is the source of the magic that is reanimating the mummified skeletons.
+A character witnessing the reanimation process reduces this to DC 13.
+A character who uses an action to "break the circle" disrupts its magic.

 Ghoublin Ambush.
-While laying his plans in the forest surrounding Rybalka, Yoflid came upon a group of goblins in the woods-he slaughtered them all, and transformed them into ghoublins (♣17).
-These creatures now skulk about the reliquary, waiting to ambush anyone who descends from above.
+While laying his plans in the forest surrounding Rybalka, Yoflid came upon a group of goblins in the woods-he slaughtered them all and transformed them into ghoublins (\$16).
+These creatures now skulk about the Reliquary, waiting to ambush anyone who descends from above.

 A pair of ghoublins hide in the darkness and wait until the party is engaged with a mummified skeleton or two, then attack whichever character(s) they can get closest to.
 Two rounds later, if the fight is still going, two more ghoublins join the fray in the same manner.
-If the fight is ended, the new pair stalks the party from the shadows, waiting to try again.
-There are a total of eight ghoublins skulking about the reliquary, but the party encounters them only two at a time.
+If the fight ends, the pair stalks the party from the shadows, waiting to try again.
+There are eight ghoublins in total skulking about the Reliquary, but the party encounters them only two at a time.

 A character who succeeds on a DC 13 Wisdom (Perception) check avoids being caught by surprise at the start of combat with ghoublins.
-The ghoublins enter combat with cryptic quips, such as, "A good ghoublin serves, a good ghoublin stabs!"
-And, "Wait in the shadows he said, stab the light he said!"
+The ghoublins enter combat with cryptic quips, such as, "A good ghoublin serves, a good ghoublin stabs!" and, "Wait in the shadows he said, stab the light he said!"